victorzshi/threeway-freeway/README.md

 # Threeway Freeway

-A cooperative shoot 'em up game designed to be played with 3 people.
+A cooperative shoot 'em up game designed to be played by 3 people simultaneously.

 ![Gameplay](threeway-freeway.gif)